rkildea1/auto-algorithm-selector/README.md

 # auto-algorithm-selector
 Auto-run several algorithms &amp; param's on the same problem and highlight best performers

-Its easy enough to swap this out to test any other algorithms or parameters as you please.
+It's easy enough to swap this out to test any other algorithms or parameters as you please.

 I tested the following and declared several different params to test for each.